sdziallas/comp55/docs/labs/14-Test.md

 ## Date Testing

+For today's lab,
-For today's lab we're going to concentrate on having you write a method that will validate Dates.
+we're going to concentrate on having you write a method that will validate Dates.
 Let's say that we are writing it because it's going to be used for a new calendar application that we are building.
 For the simplicity of the lab,